Call for Papers

 Submission Guidelines

 Submissions should represent original, previously unpublished work.
 The Program Committee will rigorously review submitted papers.
 Selected papers will be accepted for presentation at the conference.
 Accepted abstracts will be published as a proceedings volume in the Lecture Notes in Bioinformatics (LNBI) series from Springer-Verlag, which will be available at the conference.
-Authors who prefer not to publish their papers in the LNBI proceedings, must submit a final two-page extended abstract for inclusion in the Springer LNBI proceedings in lieu of the full paper and must submit the full paper to the preprint servers arxiv.org or bioRxiv.org by the deadline of the camera-ready version to ensure that the presented paper is accessible.
-Note that there is no template requirement at the submission stage, but we encourage the authors to use the Springer Lecture Notes in Computer Science template available here.
+Authors who prefer not to publish their papers in the LNBI proceedings, must submit a final four-page extended abstract for inclusion in the Springer LNBI proceedings in lieu of the full paper and must submit the full paper to the preprint servers arxiv.org or bioRxiv.org by the deadline of the camera-ready version to ensure that the presented paper is accessible.

 Please submit your papers through EasyChair at https://easychair.org/conferences/?conf=recomb2025.